weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

 1. Switch to LON-EX1 and if necessary, log in as the **Administrator** account with a password of **Pa55w.rd**.

-2. If your Internet Explorer browser is still open from the prior task, minimize the browser now (do not close it).
+2. If your Edge browser browser is still open from the prior task, minimize the browser now (do not close it).

 3. You need to open the **Network and Sharing Center**.
 To do so, select the network icon on the right-side of the system tray at the bottom of the screen (which displays **Adatum.com Internet access**), and in the menu that appears, select **Network &amp; Internet settings**.